patrickfrey/mewa/doc/faq.md

 ### How to implement coroutines?

 Coroutines are callables that store their local variables in a structure instead of allocating them on the stack.
 This makes them interruptable with a yield that is a return with a state that describes where the coroutine continues when it is called the next time.
 This should not be a big deal to implement.
-I will do this in the example **language1** soon.
+I will do this in the example **language1**.

 <a name="copyElision"/>